How To Help a Suicidal Friend

 If you’re concerned that someone you care about is struggling, the best thing to do is reach out.
 Below are ways to approach these difficult conversations.

-Let’s be honest, suicide can be an uncomfortable topic to talk about.
+Suicide and depression can be an uncomfortable topic to talk about.
 That’s often why people who are struggling don’t ask for help.
-Whether it’s a fear of rejection, stigma, feeling a burden, or being seen as less of a man somehow, these worries can all mean someone stays silent.
+Whether it’s a fear of rejection, stigma, being a burden, or being seen as less of a man somehow, these worries can all mean someone stays silent.
 They may try to soldier on and put on a brave face when inside they’re suffering or not even register how bad things are.

 Suicide is preventable and there are some things we can all do to help someone who is suicidal.
-Offering support and understanding can have a massive impact on a guy struggling to cope.
+Offering support and understanding can have a massive impact on a friend struggling to cope.

-There are certain signs to look out for and ways to approach the conversation.
+There can be signs to look out for and ways to approach the conversation..
 Familiarise yourself with the information below so that you feel empowered to help.

-Everyone goes through tough times, whether it’s a break-up, losing a job, a stressful time at work or home, or feeling like a failure.
+Everyone goes through tough times, whether it’s a break-up, losing a job, a stressful time at work, or feeling like a failure.
 These are also situations that can trigger suicidal thoughts or impact someone’s ability to cope.

 Sometimes there are warning signs and other times there aren’t.
 Changes in behaviour might include unexpected mood changes, withdrawing socially, changes in sleep and eating, not having energy, feeling agitated and angry, self-neglect, risk-taking behaviour like drinking and taking drugs, and bringing up suicide or wanting to die, even as a joke.